|

 To give you an estimation Julie's animal fetish, she had 13 ferrets at one time!

 The only thing she was more dedicated to than her animals would be her family who survive her.
-Her children Jesse and Jamie mention above, her sister Danni (Bruce) Babin of Missoula, MT and her nine Hollie (Brian) Timmons of Missoula, MT.
+Her children Jesse and Jamie mentioned above, her sister Danni (Bruce) Babin of Missoula, MT and her niece Hollie (Brian) Timmons of Missoula, MT.
 There are also several aunts, uncles and cousins as well.

 Julie will be cremated and at this tragic time we have no plans for any type of ceremony.
 Maybe as the shock wears off and the weather improves we may plan a little something.
 For now, please do not send flowers or anything of that nature, if you want to help others afflicted with MS you can donate here, I have no doubt that Julie would appreciate that: